alazaroc/blog-web-code/_posts/2022-04-12-how-to-create-serverless-applications-with-cdk-and-sam.md

 title: 'How to create serverless applications with CDK and SAM'
 date: 2022-04-25 20:45 +0200
 last_modified_at:
 description: CDK and SAM can be used together to create serverless applications.
-You will use CDK to define and create your AWS resources, and you will use SAM to test Lambda, API Gateway and DynamodDB resources.
+You will use CDK to define and create your AWS resources, and then you will use SAM to test your serverless resources.
 category:
 - Serverless
 tags: